MicrosoftDocs/OfficeDocs-O365ITPro/yammer/troubleshoot-problems/troubleshoot-native-mode.md

 ### Groups without owners that have Office 365 group creation rights

-#### Why do you need to add the global admin running the Alignment Tool as a group owner in groups that have no owner with Office 365 group creation rights?*
+- *Why do you need to add the global admin running the Alignment Tool as a group owner in groups that have no owner with Office 365 group creation rights?*

   This change is done only in networks where all users do not have Office 365 group creation rights.
 In order to make a Yammer group an Office 365-connected group, it is necessary to have at least one group owner with Office 365 group creation rights.
 Because global admins have these group creation rights, adding the global admin as a group owner helps ensure that the group can become Office 365-connected.

-#### What should I do about my groups without owners with Office 365 group creation rights?*
+- *What should I do about my groups without owners with Office 365 group creation rights?*

   The downloadable report provides information about the groups within your enterprise network that don't have any group owners with group creation rights so that you can determine the best path forward for your organization.
 These group include:

   - groups that have no owners;
   - groups whose owners do not have Office 365 group creation rights.

   If your network has a large number of these groups, you have a few options available to you.
   You can allow the Tool to add you to each group as an owner so that the group can become Office 365-connected and your network is not blocked from being connected.
-Once a group is connected, you can, at your discretion, remove yourself from having ownership of the group
+Once a group is connected, you can, at your discretion, remove yourself from having ownership of the group.

   You can review the impacted groups from the downloadable report and see if they have any recent activity or active group members.
 If they don't, you may elect to delete those groups before running the Tool.
 After those groups have been deleted, you can run the Tool.
 By deleting inactive groups before running the Tool, you'll reduce the number of groups that you, as a global admin, need to be added to in order to achieve Native Mode.

   You can grant Office 365 group creation rights to all users within your organization, or at least to the users that are owners of unconnected groups in Yammer, so that those groups can be connected without the global admin needing to be added as an owner.
 Once those groups are connected, you can choose whether or not to revoke group creation rights from some of those users who were granted access.

 Whatever path you choose, we recommend you communicate clearly to the users in your network of the changes that are coming so that they can alert you of any concerns or potential issues.